-B.8.4 Step 3: Minimax Payoffs when the Support is Transient
+B.7.4 Step 3: Minimax Payoffs when the Support is Avoidable

-The previous step shows that the minimax payoff approximates the maximal value for any belief $\mu$ whose support is robustly accessible.
-Now we show that the minimax payoff approximates the maximal value for any belief $\mu$ whose support is transient.
+The previous step shows that the minimax payoff approximates the maximal value for any belief μ whose support is robustly accessible.
+Now we show that the minimax payoff approximates the maximal value for any belief μ whose support is avoidable.

-So pick an arbitrary belief $\mu$ whose support is transient.
-Suppose that the initial prior is $\mu$ and the opponents use the minimax strategy $s{-i}^{\mu}$ .
-Suppose that player i plays the following strategy $\tilde{s}{i}^{\mu}$ :
+So pick an arbitrary belief μ whose support is avoidable.
+Suppose that the initial prior is μ and the opponents use the minimax strategy s{-i}^{μ} .
+Suppose that player i plays the following strategy \tilde{s}{i}^{μ} :